 God says that “there is none that doeth good, no, not one…For all have sinned, and come short of the glory of God.”
 (Romans 3:12,23)

-And for those that believe they have not sinned, or never have sinned, God says in 1 John 1:10, “If we say that we have not sinned, we make him a liar, and his word is not in us.”
+And for those that believe they have not sinned, have no mistakes, or never have sinned, God says in 1 John 1:10, “If we say that we have not sinned, we make him a liar, and his word is not in us.”

 Some think that God will overlook their mistakes and sins and allow them into heaven because He is a loving God.
-While God is loving is love itself, He cannot let anything that would corrupt or defile heaven, enter in.
+While God is loving and IS love itself, He cannot let anything that would corrupt or defile heaven, enter in.
 Otherwise, He wouldn’t be just, and there would be no holy standard.
 Sin must have a penalty; it must have a consequence.
 The wages or penalty for sin is death.
 Romans 6:23 says, “For the wages of sin is death…”

 Many also believe that because they have done good works and deeds God will look to those instead of the sins committed, that these deeds will outweigh or cover their sins, thereby, in result, letting them enter into heaven.
-But that is not true at all.
+But, that is not true at all – see the analogy below:

 Picture this: If you’re in court for a terrible crime you committed, and the just judge says: “Your sentence is the death penalty.”
-Then you begin to repeat and recite all of your good deeds and good words before the judge as an effort to appease or release you from the punishment that has been pronounced.
+Then you begin to repeat and recite all of your good deeds and good works (and good words) before the judge as an effort to appease or release you from the punishment that has been pronounced.
 The judge then says: “I’m not here to judge you for your good deeds, I judge based upon the crimes committed.”
 Your good deeds and actions have no bearing in outweighing or canceling the wages of your crimes.
-The wages have been justly death to you as a result of your crime.
+The wages have been justly dealt to you as a result of your crime.
 God says, “..for if there had been a law given which could have given life, verily righteousness should have been by the law.”
 (Galatians 3:21.)
 In other words, you cannot keep the law (ten commandments) or do good deeds/works to be saved.
 You can only keep the law and be obedient once God has given you a new heart.

 We need to be saved from our sins, we need a way to be made right again with God, but the question then becomes how?
 God explains how to be made right.
 Romans 6:23, “..but the free gift of God is eternal life through Jesus Christ our Lord.”

-Just over 2,000 years ago, Jesus Christ came as God in the flesh to this earth as a ransom for you and I. He came to pay the wages of breaking God’s Law.
-He came to die on our behalf by suffering a horrible crucifixion on the cross, dying the death we deserved.
+About 2,000 years ago, Jesus Christ of Nazareth came as God in the flesh to this earth as a ransom for you and I. He came to pay the wages of breaking God’s Law.
+He came to die on our behalf by suffering a horrible crucifixion on the cross, and then died the death we deserved.
 Jesus was in the grave for three days, and then He rose again from the dead the third day and defeated death itself.
 Many have heard of Jesus before, but they don’t understand what He came to do for them.
 John 3:16, “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”